mathisbukowski/FastAPI-Scrapper/README.md

 # FastAPI-Scrapper

-A FastAPI-based web scraping application.
+A FastAPI-based web application with GraphQL (Strawberry) exposing user and item management.

 ## Setup